syiming/syiming.github.io/_posts/2020-08-25-GSOC-with-TensorFlow.md

 * Reading code in TensorFlow official computer vision modeling library.
 * Waiting for updates in official library and will start implementing as soon as changes are released.
 Will continue working on this project in the following months.

+## My Experience with GSoC

+It is really a great experience this summer with GSoC.
+Many thanks to my mentor Jaeyoun Kim, Vivek Rathod, Shan Yang, and many others who helped me during this three months.
+This is my first time participating an open source project.
+I have learned a lot and received many advice from my mentors on the code structure and give my great guidance on how to contribute high-quality code to the community.
+They are super helpful and help me moving forward.
+After these three month, I get to know more about this wonderful community and become more familiar with the most popular AI framework around the world.